fredliporace/cbers-on-aws/README.md

 All CBERS-4 MUX scenes are available from the beginning of the CBERS-4 mission.

-Scenes from AWFI, PAN5 and PAN10 cameras are being experimentally ingested, the archive for these cameras is incomplete.
+Scenes from AWFI, PAN5 and PAN10 acquired from June/2018 are ingested daily.
+The complete archive for these cameras will be ingested no later than Sep/2018.

-New MUX images are pulled daily from INPE's catalog at http://www.dgi.inpe.br/catalogo/ and are converted to Cloud Optimized Geotiff format.
+The images are pulled daily from INPE's catalog at http://www.dgi.inpe.br/catalogo/ and are converted to Cloud Optimized Geotiff format.

 The data is organized in two s3 buckets, both located in the us-east-1 region.